illinois-or-research-analytics/cm_pipeline/docs/json_format.md

 **Optional Parameters**:

 - **parallel_limit**: This is the same as for the clustering stage
-- **noktruss**: Silence k-truss computations in the stats script.
-This is simply because k-truss computation uses a lot of runtime.
 - **universal_before**: Output extra details on which clusters were split by CM.
 If ommitted, this defaults to `false`.
 - **summarize**: Output more detailed summary statistics for the clustering overall.